What To Do In Windsor

 Or, you could catch a train from Taplow railway station.
 The typical train journey from Taplow to Windsor takes around half an hour, including a change at Slough.
 The service is roughly half-hourly.

 We love this historic town, which always seems to have a buzz about it.
-If you’d like to know more about Windsor or any of the other lovely places near Taplow, please drop us a line.
+If you’d like to know more about Windsor or the best things to do in Windsor, please drop us a line.